-In 2020 it’s time to ditch sleeping uncomfortably and make the resolution to get better sleep.
 The quality of your bed is the most important factor when it comes to getting a good night’s rest.
-If you’ve been waking up still feeling exhausted after a long night’s sleep, or if you’re just searching for a way to feel a little more comfortable at night, you don’t have to trash your entire mattress and start from scratch.
+However, if you’ve been waking up still feeling exhausted after a long night’s sleep, or if you’re just searching for a way to feel a little more comfortable at night, you don’t have to trash your entire mattress and start from scratch.
 You can just buy a new mattress topper.

 Sometimes, we just need to change things up.
 Sometimes you want to just change up your decor, or sometimes you truly need a change in order to feel better throughout the day.
 Mattress toppers aren’t just for college kids on a budget or the guest room; mattress toppers can truly transform your mattress and help you sleep better at a low cost.
-In this breakdown, we’ll showcase some of our favorite mattress toppers that you can buy, from the mid-$20s all the way up to $400.
+In this breakdown, we’ll showcase some of the best mattress toppers money you can buy, from the mid-$20s all the way up to $400.

 The best mattress toppers